Universal Broadband Fund: For applicants

 Please visit the Rapid Response Stream website for more information.

-Is there a joint applications system between the Universal Broadband Fund and provincial/territorial funding?
+Was there a joint applications system between the Universal Broadband Fund and provincial/territorial funding?

 When a province aligns its processes with the Universal Broadband Fund, it will be indicated on their website.

-Is there a joint application system between the Universal Broadband Fund and the Canadian Radio-television and Telecommunications Commission (CRTC) broadband fund?
+Was there a joint application system between the Universal Broadband Fund and the Canadian Radio-television and Telecommunications Commission (CRTC) broadband fund?
 Can my application be automatically transferred?

 The CRTC is an independent, arms-length tribunal.
 As such, there is no direct link between applications made to the CRTC Broadband Fund and the Universal Broadband Fund.

 However, close coordination of the underlying data, program objectives and application materials has been undertaken which could allow applicants to use similar materials to apply to each program.
-Those who applied to the CRTC Fund are strongly encouraged to also apply to the Universal Broadband Fund.
+Those who applied to the CRTC Fund were strongly encouraged to also apply to the Universal Broadband Fund.
 To the extent possible, and leveraging the common mapping platform, the CRTC and Innovation, Science and Economic Development Canada will work closely to ensure that we do not fund projects that could overbuild each other.

-Is there a joint application system between the Universal Broadband Fund and the Canada Infrastructure Bank?
+Was there a joint application system between the Universal Broadband Fund and the Canada Infrastructure Bank?

-In order to be considered for funding from both the Universal Broadband Fund and the Canada Infrastructure Bank, you will need to submit an application form to the Universal Broadband Fund and separately contact the Canada Infrastructure Bank.
+In order to be considered for funding from both the Universal Broadband Fund and the Canada Infrastructure Bank, you would have needed to submit an application form to the Universal Broadband Fund and separately contact the Canada Infrastructure Bank.
 Innovation, Science and Economic Development Canada will work closely with the Canada Infrastructure Bank on assessment of projects seeking funding from both.
 Potential applicants who would like the Canada Infrastructure Bank to consider their proposal for low cost financing should proactively reach out to the Canada Infrastructure Bank: